Leo-Simpson/c-lasso/paper/paper.md

 constraint matrix.
 The vector $\beta \in R^{d}$ contains the unknown coefficients and $\sigma$ an unknown scale.
 Prominent use cases are (sparse) log-contrast regression with compositional data $X$, leading to the constraint $\sum_{i=1}^d \beta_i = 0$ (i.e., $C = 1_d^T$) [@Aitchison:1984] and Generalized lasso-type problems (see, e.g, [James et al.](http://faculty.marshall.usc.edu/gareth-james/Research/PAC.pdf), Example 3).
-The `c-lasso` package provides several estimators for inferring unknown coefficients and scale, including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimators with linear equality constraints.
+The `c-lasso` package provides several estimators for inferring unknown coefficients and scale (perspective M-estimators), including
+- the constrained Lasso,
+- the constrained scaled Lasso, and
+- sparse Huber M-estimators with linear equality constraints,

 # Statement of need